chris-birdler/magnum.np/docs/getting_started.rst

       "b": 72.17e-12
       }

-The initial magnetization m is defined using torch.Tensor.
-The elements of the tensor can be accessed using Python's slicing. j is the in-plain current in x direction which will be applied to the initial magnetization vortex pattern.
+The initial magnetization *m* is defined using torch.Tensor.
+The elements of the tensor can be accessed using Python's slicing. *j* is the in-plain current in x-direction which will be applied to the initial magnetization vortex pattern.

 .. code-block:: python